-AAUW Educational Foundation International Fellowships (L, I, R, C)
+AAUW Educational Foundation International Fellowships (I,L,R,C)

-- US\$15,065 - 1 year
+- US\$15,160 - 1 year

 The American Association of University Women (AAUW) offers Fellowships for full-time postgraduate study or research in the United States for one academic year.
 Applicants must be females who have earned the equivalent of a United States Bachelor's degree and who are not US citizens or permanent residents.
 Preference will be given to women who show prior commitment to the advancement of women and girls through civic, community or professional work.
 Members of the Australian Federation of University Women (AFUW) may also be eligible for AAUW-IFUW awards for advanced training at any overseas institution.
-Application packs are available from the Scholarships Unit or the AAUW Educational Foundation, 2201 N. Dodge St, Dept 67, Iowa City, IA 52243 USA.
-Applications close in late November.
+Application packs are available from the Scholarships and Student Loans Unit or the AAUW City, IA 52243 USA.
+Applications close late November.

-The ACSANZ Postgraduate Awards for Canadian Studies (L, I, R)
+The ACSANZ Postgraduate Awards for Canadian Studies (I,L,R)

-\$3,000 towards a research trip to Canada
+Up to \$3,000 towards a research trip to Canada

 The Association for Canadian Studies in Australia and New Zealand will offer grants to postgraduate students wishing to undertake a short research trip to Canada.
 Applicants must be enrolled in Master's or Doctoral degrees at Australian or New Zealand universities, and grants will be for research into all areas of academic enquiry that have a distinctly Canadian orientation, for example in the humanities, social and political sciences and some branches of the health and environmental sciences.
-Enquiries and applications should be directed to the Academic and Cultural Relations Officer, Canadian High Commission, Commonwealth Avenue, Canberra, ACT 2600.
-Tel (06) 273 3844, Fax (06) 270 4083, E-mail: co.cnbra@cnbra01.x400.gc.ca
+Information and applications are available from the Academic and Cultural Relations Officer, Canadian High Commission, Commonwealth Avenue, Canberra, ACT 2600.
+Tel (02) 6273 3844, Fax (02) 6270 4083, Email: co.cnbra@cnbra01.x400.gc.ca.
+Applications close late September.

-The Asian Studies Library Awards (ASLA) (L, R)
+The Asian Studies Library Awards (ASLA) (L,R)